 • Do you or a blood relative suffer from type 1 or type 2 diabetes?

-• Are you aware of arteriosclerosis or circulatory disorders in the heart, brain or legs?
+• Do you have arteriosclerosis or Are there known circulatory disorders in the heart, brain or legs?

-• Are there cases of glaucoma ("glaucoma") in your family?
+• Are there any cases of glaucoma (“glaucoma”) in your family?

 What are common eye diseases?